-Corporate Social Responsibility, within the Financial Market Coverage Department of the Chief Financial Officer Governance Area, aims to oversee the process of defining, approving and updating Group guidelines on sustainability in accordance with corporate strategies and objectives.
+ESG & Sustainability, within the Financial Market Coverage Department of the Chief Financial Officer Governance Area, aims to oversee the process of defining, approving and updating Group guidelines on sustainability in accordance with corporate strategies and objectives.
 In particular, it is responsible for:

 - provide for sustainability reporting with the Consolidated Non-financial Statement and other thematic publications